userapp-io/userapp-tornado/README.md

 #### config(string app_id, string cookie_name)

 All handlers should always be decorated with this.
+Go [here](https://help.userapp.io/customer/portal/articles/1322336-how-do-i-find-my-app-id-) to find your App Id.

 #### authorized()